zjy365/sailos-website/content/blog/(what-is)/what-is-cloud-native/index.en.md

 ## Sealos: Streamlining Your Cloud Native Journey

 [Sealos](https://sealos.io) offers a comprehensive platform that simplifies cloud native adoption.
 By providing an integrated solution for Kubernetes management, application deployment, and observability, Sealos helps organizations overcome common implementation challenges and accelerate their cloud native transformation.

+For organizations building cloud-native applications that require reliable data persistence, [managed database solutions](/products/databases) can provide the scalability and automation benefits that align with cloud-native principles while reducing operational overhead.

 ## Conclusion